-Visual-Spatial Learners Linda Kreger Silverman.
+Virtual reality needs real-time rendering.
+Visual-Spatial Learners.
+Linda Kreger Silverman.

 But to what extent does your brain regard your virtual self as you?
 Brain scans of avid players of the hugely popular online fantasy world World of Warcraft reveal that areas of the brain involved in self-reflection and judgement seem to behave similarly when someone is thinking about their virtual self as when they think about their real one.
 Disentangling how the brain regards avatars versus real individuals may help explain why some people spend large chunks of their life playing immersive online games, says Kristina Caudle, a social neuroscientist at Dartmouth University in Hanover, New Hampshire, who led the study along with her adviser William Kelley.

 Brain Has an Innate Sense of Geometry - USC News.
 Scientists study how the brain thinks about virtual avatars.
 How Technology Wires the Learning Brain.
 Kids between the ages of 8 and 18 spend 11.5 hours a day using technology — whether that’s computers, television, mobile phones, or video games – and usually more than one at a time.